Instant Pot Baked Beans

 Instructions

-- Stir in onion, jalapenos, and bell pepper.
+- Cook onion, jalapenos, and bell pepper in remaining grease.
 Cook stirring occasionally until onion is translucent.

 - Stir in beans, maple syrup, and ketchup.
 Seal the pressure valve.